Jsfain/AVR-IO/README.md

 ## How To Use
-Clone the repo or copy the files, compile, and download to the AVR microcontroller.
+Clone or copy the repo files, compile, and download to the AVR microcontroller.

 ## License